Pricing and Service Information

 (iii) Charging on a straightforward hourly rate basis.
 This could result in a fee that is lower or higher than both options (i) and (ii) above but is the most variable of the fee charging options we offer.

-Clients instructing us in employment law matters can also choose from an estimated fee based on the three options shown above.
+Clients instructing us in employment law matters can also choose from a range of options including hourly rate, capped or sometimes fixed fees.

 For probate matters, our fee structure is dependent upon the complexity of the estate.
 For simple estates where our involvement is limited to the application for a grant of probate (and not the remainder of the administration) we will offer a fixed fee.
 For substantial and complex estates our fee will be based in part on the value of the estate and in part upon the time taken, charged on an hourly rate basis.